dandewaters/VCF-File-Converter/README.md

+## Update:

+This program has been rewritten as an R package.
+[Come check it out here!](https://github.com/dandewaters/VCF2Ploidy)

 # VCF-File-Converter

 Converts files in Variant-Calling Format (VCF) to Heterozygous Allele Depth Format (HAD), the format required for GBS2Ploidy.
 Also converts VCF files to the format for COLONY software.

  This program must be run on a Windows machine